jdeluyck/kcoreorg-website/_posts/2006/2006-08-23-running-linux-on-an-acer-travelmate-800-series-laptop.md

 ## Multimedia Keys

-This laptop has several &#8216;function&#8217; and &#8216;multimedia&#8217; keys, which are not mapped by the bios but generate scancodes.
+This laptop has several 'function' and 'multimedia' keys, which are not mapped by the bios but generate scancodes.
 These include:

   * Volume up